B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 #### Autoencoders

-Encoder-decoder networks have a "bottleneck" hidden layers that compress the input representation and recover it by expanding [1].
+Encoder-decoder networks have a "bottleneck" hidden layers that compress the input representation and recover it by expanding (Hinton et al., 2006).
 An autoencoder is a type of encoder-decoder network where the input and output space is the same, as well as the inputs and outputs themselves.
 This means the purpose of the network is to memorize the general pattern of the data itself so that it can be reconstructed.
 Autoencoders essentially try to learn "approximations of the identity function" [2].

 The problem with autoencoders comes with difficulty in optimizing weights for deeper networks.
 Large weight initializations lead to poor minima, and small initializations lead to tiny gradients that do not change much.
 This is commonly known as the exploding/vanishing gradient problem.